 He gets his comeuppance in a sad, truthful denouement, the film’s finest scene, but as a comedy, “Wife” is too depressing to work.
 Yet the film is fascinating as a time capsule; again, perhaps in 1970, these swinish male characters were easier for audiences to relate to.

 In his New York Times review, A.H.
 Weiler sums up Gould’s performance perfectly: “casually natural even though he appears to be only vaguely bothered by his largely self-imposed troubles.”
 You can tell that Gould, the actor, is a decent man that would never perpetrate these acts, and so searching to find the core of humanity in the character, he understandably fails, and thus comes off as stiff and remote.
 Yet remarkably, that humanity does come through from time to time and the character is a little less hateful than he otherwise might have been.

 “The more successful the character seemed to be, as a product of our socioeconomic society, the shallower he became as a human being,” said Gould.
 “I wanted to be able to experience that.”

 “It was the first time I got a poor review in the trades, and I felt they were reviewing the character and not me,” Gould continued.
 “He ended up alone, and it was very sad.
 It got some good reviews.
-I know Charles Chaplin liked it a lot.”
+I know Charles Champlin liked it a lot.”